captionpoint/captionpoint-plays/THE-LUCKIEST.md

 ---
 And she is going to.
 ---
-I mean it’s.
+I mean.
 ---
 I just.
 ---
-Before I fucking
+Before I rally
 ---
-put on my big girl pants
+and get my shit together
 ---
-and deal with this.
+and figure out what I'm gonna do next
 ---
-I just need one day.
+I just need one fucking day.
 ---
-Just one fucking day.
----
 Where I can pretend
 ---
-that none of this
+like none of this
 ---
-is actually happening.
+is has happened.
 ---
 And so if I say it out loud
 ---
-and you don’t blink an eye
+and you don’t blink
 ---
 you just take it in
 ---
 if you do that for just for today.
 ---
-It’ll be OK.
----
 I can pretend it’s OK.
 ---
-I just need today
+I just need today to pretend today that it’s OK.
 ---
-to pretend today that it’s OK.
----
 ## PETER:
 OK.
 ---
 ## LISSETTE:
-And then I need to go
----
-drink a lot of alcohol
+And then I need to drink a lot of alcohol
 ---
 and smoke like a pack of cigarettes.
 ---